-Loosen the silver screw (2).
-The adapter length can be decreased by clockwise rotation and increased by counter-clockwise rotation.
+Loosen the silver ring (knurled screw, 2).
+The adapter length can be decreased by clockwise rotation and increased by counter-clockwise rotation of the lower adapter part.

 While checking the live image on the camera screen or the external monitor, the optimum position can now be determined.
 Once the adjustment is complete, secure the adapter by tightening the silver knurled screw.